-Student ID: Catalog: 2019-2020 Patrick Henry Community College Student Name: Catalog Advisor Name: Program: Information Systems Technology Specialization: Game Design and Development, AAS Information Systems Technology Spe cialization: Game Design and Development, AAS Length: 65-69 credits
+Student ID: Catalog: 2020-2021 Catalog Student Name: Program: Information Systems Technology Specialization: Advisor Name: Game Design and Development, AAS

+Information Systems Technology Specialization: Game Design and Development, AAS

 Purpose: Individuals who are seeking their first employment or those who wish to qualify for promotion in a present position or to another field, including self-employment, may benefit from this program.
 Students will be provided a broad background in game and simulation development, with practical applications in creative arts, audio/video technology, creative writing, modeling, design, and programming.
 Upon completion of the program, the student will be prepared for immediate employment.